 Let’s say you put 10 percent down on a $262,500 home with a 30-year fixed rate mortgage at 3.88 percent.
 You’ll end up paying $164,000 in interest alone.
 Taking out a 15-year loan, instead, would save around $90,000.

 Even if you stick with the average loan length, consider contributing extra to your monthly payment whenever possible, and join the 36 percent of mortgage-free homeowners.

 Despite an improving jobs picture and stock markets ascending to new heights, Americans are struggling with savings and debt.
 The personal savings rate has dropped dramatically over the past few years, while the percentage of families with credit card debt jumped by nearly six percentage points to 43.9 from 2013 to 2016, according to the Federal Reserve.
 The average indebted household owes $5,700.
 With the Fed poised to raise interest rates multiple times in 2018, taking on debt is an ever more expensive proposition.

 The next time you need to make a big purchase, like a family vacation or a new car, try to make it completely with cash.
 You’ll not only enjoy the thing you just bought, but you won’t face the anxiety that accompanies new debt.
 To ramp up your savings rate, automatically siphon a small percentage of your biweekly paycheck into an earmarked savings account.
 Saving automatically is the quickest way to build up your cache.

 Student loans afflict people of all ages.
-Nearly one in six Americans have student debt, with a median amount of $17,000.
+Nearly 1 in 6 Americans have student debt, with a median amount of $17,000.
 If you took on loans for postgrad studies, you owe $45,000.
 Meanwhile senior debt has quadrupled over the past 10 years, according to the Consumer Financial Protection Bureau.